Belal Muhammad: UFC Welterweight Champion

 Muhammad faced Leon Edwards in a rematch, for the UFC Welterweight Championship on July 27, 2024, at UFC 304.
 He won the fight and the title by unanimous decision.

 Muhammad was scheduled to make his first UFC Welterweight Championship defense against undefeated contender Shavkat Rakhmonov on December 7, 2024, at UFC 310.
 However, due to a bone infection in his foot, Muhammad was forced to withdraw, delaying his first title defense.

+Despite his absence from the card, Muhammad attended the event and attempted to enter the Octagon for a post-fight face-off with Rakhmonov.
+However, in an instance of mistaken identity, arena security—unaware of his status as the reigning champion—blocked his entry and treated him as an over-excited fan.
+The awkward delay lasted until commentator Joe Rogan took to the microphone to clarify, "He's the champion, let him in!"
+The incident became a subject of ridicule on social media, most notably from Conor McGregor, who mockingly questioned the champion's level of fame.

 In February 2025, with Rakhmonov unable to compete due to an injury, Muhammad was scheduled to instead defend his title against Jack Della Maddalena on May 10, 2025, at UFC 315.
 He lost the fight and the title by unanimous decision.
 This fight earned him another Fight of the Night award.

 Post-championship

-Muhammad is scheduled to face Ian Machado Garry on November 22, 2025, at UFC Fight Night 265.
+Muhammad faced Ian Machado Garry on November 22, 2025, at UFC Fight Night 265.
+He lost the fight by unanimous decision.

+Muhammad faced Gabriel Bonfim at the main event of UFC Fight Night 278 on June 6, 2026.

+He lost the fight by unanimous decision.

 Professional grappling career

 Muhammad was scheduled to compete against Tarek Suleiman in the no gi co-main event of ADXC 1 on October 20, 2023.
 He withdrew from the match on short notice and was replaced by Marvin Vettori.